firesim/firesim/docs/Golden-Gate/LI-BDN.rst

 The target graph is captured implicitly in the FIRRTL for your target.
 The bulk of the RTL for your system will be transformed by Golden Gate into one or more cycle-exact, FPGA-hosted models.
-You introduce abstract, FPGA-hosted models and CPU-hosted models into the graph by instantiating specially annotated FIRRTL black-boxes, called Endpoints.
-During compilation, Golden Gate promotes these black boxes to create new token channels, and then instantiates your custom EndpointWidget Module to source and sink these token channels.
-It is in this widget you model target behavior by writing RTL & software that sources and sinks tokens.
-We describe the procedure for developing a custom endpoint in the Endpoints section.
+You introduce abstract, FPGA-hosted models and CPU-hosted models into the graph by instantiating specially annotated modules or black-boxes, called Endpoints.
+During compilation, Golden Gate promotes these removes these black-boxes to establish new token channels to the rest of the target.
+Here, Golden Gate instantiates your custom RTL, called an EndpointWidget, which together with a CPU-hosted Endpoint Driver, gives you the means to model arbitrary target-behavior.
+We expand on this in the Endpoint section.

 Latency-Insensitive Bounded Dataflow Networks
 ---------------------------------------------

-In order for the resulting simulator to be a faithful representation of the target RTL.
-Models must adhere to three properties.
+In order for the resulting simulator to be a faithful representation of the target RTL, models must adhere to three properties.
 We refer the reader to TODO for the formal definitions of these properties.
 English language equivalents follow.

 Partial Implementation: The model output token behavior matches the cycle-by-cyle output of the reference RTL,